-The CGCC periodically considers the grant of incentive Awards under the Plan (as such terms are defined below).
-Stock options have been granted to directors, executive officers, employees and consultants taking into account competitive compensation factors and the belief that options help to align the interests of directors, executive officers, employees and consultants with the interests of shareholders.
+The CGCC periodically considers the grant of incentive Awards under the Company's 2016 Plan (as defined herein).
+Stock options to purchase Common Shares ("Options") have been granted to directors, executive officers, employees and consultants taking into account competitive compensation factors and the belief that Options help to align the interests of directors, executive officers, employees and consultants with the interests of shareholders.